 Robert Mapplethorpe (b.
 New York, USA, 1946; d.
 Boston, USA, 1989) studied for a B.F.A. from The Pratt Institute, before dropping out in 1969 to become one of the most iconic artists of the late twentieth century.
 Mounting over 50 solo exhibitions during his life, including numerous museum shows in the USA, Europe and Japan, he has, since his death, continued to be the subject of important retrospectives.

-Recent solo exhibitions include: Robert Mapplethorpe: The Perfect Medium, J. Paul Getty Museum and LACMA, Los Angeles, currently at Montreal Museum of Fine Arts, Canada and travelling to Art Gallery of New South Wales, Australia (2016-17); ARTIST ROOMS: Robert Mapplethorpe, Tate Modern, London; travelled to The Bowes Museum, Co Durham, Clydebank Museum and Art Gallery, Clydebank and Aberystwyth Arts Centre, Aberystwyth, UK (2014-16); Robert Mapplethorpe - On the Edge, ARoS Aarhus Art Museum, Denmark (2016); Robert Mapplethorpe, Kiasma Museum of Contemporary Art, Helsinki (2015); Robert Mapplethorpe, Grand Palais, Paris (2014); Mapplethorpe-Rodin, Musée Rodin, Paris (2014).
-In 2019 Mapplethorpe will have a solo show at mima: Middlesbrough Institute of Modern Art, UK.
+Recent solo exhibitions include: Robert Mapplethorpe: A Perfectionist, Kunsthal Rotterdam, Rotterdam (2017); Robert Mapplethorpe: The Perfect Medium, J. Paul Getty Museum and LACMA, Los Angeles, which travelled to Montreal Museum of Fine Arts, Canada and the Art Gallery of New South Wales, Australia (2017-2018); ARTIST ROOMS: Robert Mapplethorpe, Tate Modern, London, travelled to The Bowes Museum, Co Durham, Clydebank Museum and Art Gallery, Clydebank and Aberystwyth Arts Centre, Aberystwyth, UK (2014-16); Robert Mapplethorpe - On the Edge, ARoS Aarhus Art Museum, Denmark (2016); Robert Mapplethorpe, Kiasma Museum of Contemporary Art, Helsinki (2015); Robert Mapplethorpe, Grand Palais, Paris (2014); and Mapplethorpe-Rodin, Musée Rodin, Paris (2014).

 Beyond the art historical and social significance of his work, his legacy lives on through the work of the Robert Mapplethorpe Foundation.
 He established the Foundation in 1988 to promote photography, support museums that exhibit photographic art, and to fund medical research in the fight against AIDS and HIV-related infection.